PEXANE2/azure-docs.tr-tr/articles/cloud-services/cloud-services-nodejs-develop-deploy-app.md

 Dağıtım tamamlandıktan sonra bir tarayıcı penceresi açın ve bulut hizmetine gidin.

-![Hello world sayfasını gösteren bir tarayıcı penceresi; URL sayfanın Azure’da barındırıldığını gösterir.][A browser window displaying the hello world page; the URL indicates the page is hosted on Azure.]
+![A browser window displaying the hello world page; the URL indicates the page is hosted on Azure.][A browser window displaying the hello world page; the URL indicates the page is hosted on Azure.]

 Uygulamanız artık Azure üzerinde çalışıyor.